Website and Database Internship

 - Experience with open source applications a bonus

 - High level of attention to detail and ability to work from abstract to concrete applications

 - Ability to prioritize and handle a variety of projects simultaneously

 - Ability to work effectively both individually and in a team

 - Passion for grassroots organizing and social justice

 About the Internship

 We're a small organization with a dedicated group of organizers, staff, and volunteers, leaving lots of room for your creativity.
-You'll have the opportunity to work in an interesting (and relaxed) office in the CUNY Graduate Center in Midtown Manhattan where you'll be able to interact with scholars and people who are involved with grassroots social justice movements.
+You'll have the opportunity to work in an interesting (and relaxed) office in the CUNY Graduate Center in Midtown Manhattan where you'll be able to interact with scholars, graduate students and people who are involved with grassroots social justice movements.

-Please send a detailed cover letter and resume to firstname.lastname@example.org
+Please send a detailed cover letter and/or resume to firstname.lastname@example.org